Annier-z/CGS/README.md

                 </header>
                 <span><img src="images/scope.jpg" alt="" width="100%"/></span>
                 <p>Vegetation contained within green space is to improve air quality and alleviate climate change
-                    through carbon sequestration.
+                    Through carbon sequestration.
 Green spaces are classified as woodlands, which classifies trees based on leaf types and growing status and non-woodlands, which refers to urban vegetation and grassland (Forestry Commission, 2001).
 The research carried out in this project is based on the Central Scotland Green Network (CSGN) objectives of extending and improving the quality of green spaces